MCP Workflow Guide for Product Managers

 You: Create a customer discovery study about whether SSO is blocking enterprise deals

-You: Review the brief and add a question about current workarounds
+You: Review the brief and adjust probing depth

-You: Publish it with voice enabled and set a custom URL slug
+You: Publish it with voice enabled, custom URL, and branded headline

 You: Import my list of 15 enterprise contacts